davidrusi/mombf/CONTRIBUTING.md

 because we are actually updating the commit ids to match the ones in R-forge.
 However, it should also be noted that the code is **not** changed, so there should never be merge problems while rebasing.

+#### `update_remotes.sh`
+For convenience, all these commands can be run at once using `update_remotes.sh`.
+As an extra precaution, given that `git push -f` must be used carefully, the script can be run in two ways:

+    $ bash scripts/update_remotes.sh     # to omit the last git push -f
+    $ bash scripts/update_remotes.sh -f  # to also push changes to GitHub

+## Syncing the local repository with GitHub and R-forge
+Before starting to work it is crucial to make sure our local branches are up to date with their remote repositories.
+That is, `f-forge_local` has all the changes in R-forge and `master` has all the changes in GitHub.
+Update `r-forge_local` with R-forge changes using `git svn rebase` (equivalent to `svn update`):

+    $ git checkout r-forge_local
+    $ git svn rebase

+Update `master` with GitHub changes:

+    $ git checkout master
+    $ git fetch origin
+    $ git rebase origin/master

+When updating a local branch we may want to pull the changes from its remote branch or merge the updates in master to the branch.
+To sync the local branch with its remote, follow the same steps described right above changing `master` by the branch name.
+To merge the changes in master into the master branch, run the following commands **after** having updated master:

+    $ git checkout local_branch
+    $ git merge master

+#### `update_locals.sh`
+For convenience, a bash script, `update_locals.sh` has been added to convert all this instructions to a single line of code.
+It will always update `r-forge_local` and `master` when called:

+    $ bash scripts/update_locals.sh

+Moreover, it can also update a local branch with its remote:

+    $ bash scripts/update_locals.sh -p local_branch

+Or merge master into a local branch:

+    $ bash scripts/update_locals.sh -m local_branch